Dorset Council permit scheme for road works and street works

 Dorset Council has worked with Saanchi Solutions Limited to develop and implement a Permit scheme for road works and street works to improve reliability of information about activities taking place on the highway network; and reduce inconvenience to road users and the negative impact on the economy from disruption caused by roadworks.

 Permit schemes were bought into existence through the Traffic Management Act in 2004.
 The first scheme launched in Kent in 2009, followed by London in 2010.
 Statutory guidance introduced in 2015 has given greater consistency across all schemes and councils across the country have begun to introduce them.

-Dorset Council received a letter from the Department for Transport in 2018 (which was addressed to all local authorities who weren't running a permit scheme,) giving direction to introduce one by April 2019, which was subsequently extended to April 2020.
-No councils in the south west region were at that time operating a Permit scheme.
+Dorset Council received a letter from the Department for Transport in 2018 (which was addressed to all local authorities who weren't running a permit scheme at the time,) giving direction to introduce one by April 2019, which was subsequently extended to April 2020.

 Applications must be submitted with a certain amount of notice, dependant on the type of works being undertaken and the duration.
 Granted applications may incur a fee.
-Work cannot start until a permit is approved.
+Work should not start until a permit is approved.

-Both the works promoters and Dorset Council can impose appropriate and mindful conditions on every job to include when work can take place, how long for, and how much roadspace can be taken up.
+Both the works promoters and Dorset Council can impose appropriate and mindful conditions on jobs to include, but not limited to, when work can take place, how long for, and how much roadspace can be taken up.